Frequently Asked Questions About Adoption

 How can I start the adoption process in general?
 Do I need to apply or complete a form, or speak with a lawyer?

 I offer initial consultations to gauge your particular interests.
-Just call at 716-249-0175 or send an email message from wherever you are in greater Buffalo, Erie County or the Niagara region of New York state.
+Just call Linda M. DiPasquale, Attorney at Law at 716-800-2591 or send an email message from wherever you are in greater Buffalo, Erie County or the Niagara region of New York state.
 Adopting a child is the noble goal of courageous, compassionate people — so I am always proud to do what I can for prospective adoptive parents.